terrier-org/terrier-spark/README.md

     //r2 is a dataframe as r1, but also includes a label column val ndcg = new RankingEvaluator(Measure.NDCG, 20).evaluateByQuery(r2).toList

+More examples are provided in the [example notebooks](example_notebooks/toree/), or in our [SIGIR 2018 demo paper](http://www.dcs.gla.ac.uk/~craigm/publications/macdonald2018terriersparkdemo.pdf) [1].

 ## Use from the Spark Shell